Last Updated on February 3, 2023 by Pinpoint 250

-Well, the key difference lies in the amount of pressure that pushes the water through the coffee.
-With genuine espresso, this should be at least 9 bar of pressure.
+The key difference lies in the pressure pushing the water through the coffee.
+With genuine espresso, this should be at least 9 bars of pressure.

-Where authentic espresso is made using an espresso machine, a Moka pot is either a stovetop or an electric coffee maker.
+A Moka pot is either a stovetop or an electric coffee maker where authentic espresso is made using an espresso machine.
 Italian designed with a timeless aesthetic, this traditional brewing method is still perfectly valid today.

-While both types of coffee makers brew a concentrated cup of coffee, espresso is the most intense.
+While both coffee makers brew a concentrated cup of coffee, espresso is the most intense.

 Moka pots are ideal if you don’t have much room in your kitchen.
-They are also entirely sustainable, with no single-use filter papers or pods required.
+They are also entirely sustainable, requiring no single-use filter papers or pods.

-As with all of our short guides to different brewing methods, today is nothing but a summary of these methods.
-We’ll be diving down into all of these areas in much more depth over the coming weeks.
+As with our short guides to different brewing methods, today is nothing but a summary of these methods.
+We’ll dive into these areas more thoroughly over the coming weeks.

 Making Moka Pot Coffee